 The expanding business was relocated to York Road, Belfast from 1863.
 A five-storey factory was built on the site in 1881.
 600 people were employed.

 A factory was opened at 60 Holborn Viaduct in London in 1888, followed by a Clerkenwell factory a year later.

 The firm was converted into a limited liability company with a capital of £1 million in 1896.

 A new £100,000 factory across seven acres was opened in Belfast in 1897.
 It was probably the largest tobacco manufacturing plant in the world.

-Thomas Gallaher declined to join the great tobacco combines of the age, Imperial Tobacco and the American Tobacco Company, and consequently he controlled the largest independent tobacco company in the world by 1903.
+Thomas Gallaher declined to join the great tobacco combines of the age, Imperial Tobacco and the American Tobacco Company.
+Consequently, he controlled the largest independent tobacco company in the world by 1903.

 Gallaher bought his raw materials directly, and by cutting out the middleman he was able to keep his costs low.
 He was the largest independent purchaser of American tobacco in the world by 1906, and bought only the highest grade of crop.

 The atmosphere at the Belfast factory was described as familial.
 Midday meals were served at cost-price.
 Gallaher was the first man in Belfast to reduce working hours from 57 to 47 a week.
 The company employed 3,000 people by 1907.

 Gallaher acquired the six acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
 There, he built a large tobacco factory.

 Extensive tobacco plantations had been acquired in Virginia by 1914.